budzskl/budzskl/README.md

 [Strato](https://github.com/budzskl/strato) – Personal productivity dashboard hosted on a Raspberry Pi
 - Combines calendar scheduling, markdown notes, and task tracking in a single unified tool
-- Built with Flask and React, designed for self-hosted usage on a Raspberry Pi 4
+- Built with Flask and React, planning for self-hosted usage on a Raspberry Pi 4
 - Enables persistent access across devices for task management and daily planning
 - Inspired by tools like Notion and Google Calendar, built for focus and flexibility